KhronosGroup/SyclParallelSTL/README.md

 * generate\_n : Parallel iteration (one thread per element) on the device.
 * for\_each  : Parallel iteration (one thread per element) on the device.
 * for\_each\_n : Parallel iteration (one work-item per element) on the device.
+* reverse: Parallel iteration (one work-item per 2 elements) on device.
+* reverse\_copy : Parallel iteration (one work-item per element) on the device.
 * count : Parallel iteration (one work-item per 2 elements) on device.
 * count\_if : Parallel iteration (one work-item per 2 elements) on device.
 * reduce : Parallel iteration (one work-item per 2 elements) on device.